Nature Menu

 Hedgerows and trees are still mainly brown and bare in March, but they are starting to wake up, with blossom and new leaves appearing on some species.

 Blackthorn has a very short flowering time - ten days or so at best.
-Some younger ones, or the lower parts of more mature ones, may also go straight to leaf, though generally foliage only appears as the blossom falls in mid April.
-Blackthorn can be told apart from cherry plum by the thorns sticking out horizontally from its branches, which soften and become covered in blossom when it flowers.
+Some younger ones, or the lower parts of more mature ones, may also go straight to leaf, though generally foliage only appears after the blossom fades.
+It can be told apart from cherry plum by the thorns sticking out horizontally from its branches, which soften and become covered in blossom when it flowers.
 Cherry plum also has folded-back sepals on its flowers, while blackthorn does not.

-Another cheerful sight at this time of year is forsythia, a garden shrub that is found in semi-wild situations too and which banishes the winter blues with a great wash of yellow flowers.
-Again, timings vary: it typically comes out sometimes in the first half of March, but it can be as early as mid February.
+Another cheerful sight at this time of year is forsythia, a garden shrub that is also found in semi-wild situations and which banishes the winter blues with a great wash of yellow flowers.
+Again, timings vary according to the air temperature.
+Flowering can be as early as mid February but is more typically sometime in the first half of March.

-Other flowering garden shrubs that attract attention at this time of year include Darwin's barberry, which has bright orange flowers in the second half of the month, and rosemary, which may erupt into a blue haze at any time in March, though often it waits till April.
-Some winter jasmine flowers may linger on early in the month, while viburnum can be fading away if it has flowered a lot earlier in the winter, or still be adding new flowers in March if it has not.
+Other flowering garden shrubs that attract attention at this time of year include Darwin's barberry, which has bright orange flowers in the second half of the month, and rosemary, which may erupt into a blue haze at any time in March (or even February) though it otherwise waits till April.
+A few winter jasmine flowers may linger on early in the month, while the white-flowered viburnum can be fading away if it has flowered a lot earlier in the winter, or be at its best in March if it has not.

 Shrubs adding foliage